futel/transcript-conference-hell/README.md

 - config.yaml based on config.yaml.sample
 - .env based on .env.sample.

+Set up the app:

+- Install DigitalOcean GitHub app using the web GUI at https://github.com/apps/digitalocean/
+  - give it permissions for the futel/transcript-conference-hell repo
+  - continue to create the an app with the futel/transcript-conference-hell dev branch, autodeploy
+  - edit plan to Basic 1 container, $5/mo
+  - region San Francisco

+App setup creates an app with an unexpected name?
+We probably didn't nee dto do all of those creation steps above.
+Anyway, remove it.

 # Set up dev instance

 Create the app, note the id.